Extreme Ultraviolet Explorer: Variable Line Space Gratings

 The EUVE Spectrometer incorporated plane diffraction gratings with continuously varying line spacing, placed in the converging beam of the telescope to diffract the light as it approached the focus.
 Like concave gratings, they obviate the use of other focusing optics after dispersion.
-Unlike uniformly spaced rulings, variable line space gratings can produced nearly stigmatic spectra using straight, conventionally ruled grooves.
+Unlike uniformly spaced rulings, variable line space gratings can produce nearly stigmatic spectra using straight, conventionally ruled grooves.
 The gratings are blazed for use in the first inside order.
 "Inside" was used to mean diffracted orders at angles between the surface normal and the specular direction, and was referred to with a minus sign when represented numerically, e.g. −1st order.
 The gratings cover three overlapping bandpasses; short wavelengths from 70 to 190 A, medium wavelengths from 140 to 380 A, and long wavelengths from 280 to 760 Å. The groove densities range from 415 to 3550 grooves/mm.
-The gratings were ruled by Hitachi, Inc. at the Naka optical works in Japan.
+The gratings were ruled by Hitachi, Inc. at the Naka Optical Works in Japan.
 The short wavelength grating is coated with rhodium to optimize the reflectivity between 70 and 190 Å. The medium and long wavelength gratings have platinum surface coatings.

 Spectrometer Filters

 Thin film filters, a few thousand Å thick, completely covered each detector.
 They define broad bandpasses while screening out bright geocoronal and interplanetary lines such as Lyman alpha radiation and some higher orders of diffraction.
-The materials was Lexan and boron in the short wavelength, aluminum and carbon in the medium, and aluminum in the long wavelength channel.
+The materials were Lexan and boron in the short wavelength, aluminum and carbon in the medium, and aluminum in the long wavelength channel.
 The two longer wavelength filters have an off-axis quadrant of material which covered the same bandpass as one of the shorter channels.
 At these positions, which correspond to off-axis angles of approximately 0.5°, some wavelengths that would normally lie in the shorter channel's range appear in the longer wavelength channel in second order (n=−2), and are passed by the alternate filter.
 Wavelengths from parts of the shorter bandpass that overlap the longer channel also appear in first order.
 These off-axis locations are configured to be used as backups to duplicate the short and medium channels, should either of these detectors fail.